Published on

 Here’s the thing: electricity isn’t the same price all day.
 It’s cheap overnight when most people are asleep and demand is low.
 It gets expensive in the evening rush hour — typically 4pm to 7pm — when everyone gets home and starts cooking, watching TV, and charging their devices at the same time.

-A dynamic time-of-use tariff passes those price differences on to you directly.
+A dynamic time-of-use tariff passes those price differences on to you directly, day-by-day.
 Use electricity when it’s cheap and you pay less.
 Use it during the expensive evening peak and you pay more.
-For many businesses, this is a significant opportunity to cut their energy bill — without using any less electricity.
+For many businesses who don't consume power during these peak periods, this is a significant opportunity to cut their energy bill.

 Fixed vs dynamic: what’s the difference?